emunozh/smum/docs/0-intro.rst

 The quantification of resources flow at an aggregate level is not enough for cities to take knowledge-based decisions on future infrastructure investment and policies targeting a sustainable urban development.
 In order to understand the impact of city level policies and investment strategies cities need to understand:

-a) the drivers of consumption and
+a) The drivers of consumption and
-b) the plausible impact of these policies on their citizens.
+b) The plausible impact of these policies on their citizens.

 In order to get this level of understanding we propose the simulation of consumption intensities at a micro-level.
 By describing the consumption